fedspendingtransparency/openbeta/_concepts/grant-summary.md

 headline: Grant Summary

 copy:
-  - text: Below is an example of how Grant award data could be displayed.
+  - text: Below is an example of how grant award data could be displayed.
 Please take a look and give us your feedback in the discussion section at the bottom of each tab.

 discussion_title: "Discussion suggestions:"